 Clearly, 7Cs Academy is a new entrant to the charter sector.
 November 1, 2019 was when our Board of Directors and CEO officially entered the charter arena to positively improve student outcomes through public education.
 Our CEO has served as a key member of Executive Teams in traditional public schools for over a decade.
 Research shows that the quality of new entrants substantially increases "mathematics and reading value-added" scores "relative to traditional public schools."

 As a recent San Antonio Express-News article highlights, the city remains educationally the most challenging major metropolitan area for public schools in Texas.
 Our CEO knows poverty is not destiny.
-His story proves that destiny is forever changed through equity.
+His story proves that destiny is forever changed through equity and opportunity.
 Access and opportunities matter!
 Let us champion equity and excellence for every child in San Antonio.
 This means every child must be educated and productive as defined in our Core Principles.
 We know that with your support, we will prevail in this difficult journey.
 The journey will become easier as innovative public charter schools like 7Cs Academy share best practices with traditional public schools.

 It is important for you— 7CsAcademy (@7CsAcademy) February 3, 2020

 Here's a great resource to help you https://t.co/CdawPjDQdt

 succeed.@aosteguin @SACharterMoms @FamsEmpowered @SchoolChoiceTX @Lexile_Quantile @Elda22437026 @EmilyJDonaldson @edwardmungia @BrackFdn @cep_team https://t.co/YjYcRZjNHW